 One of the perks of visiting London is that it’s a foodie paradise.
 Restaurants, cafés, street vendors, diners – you name it, we’ve got it.
 And lurking behind the shadows of the city’s countless international eateries is a whole world of British cuisine waiting to be discovered.
-Straightforward, hearty and often surprising, be sure to check out these quintessential British foods and drinks on your next trip to London.
+Straightforward, hearty and often surprising, be sure to check out these quintessential British cuisine on your next trip to London.

 Full English Breakfast